Share the love!

 Price Point: $$$

-If you were spending one day in New York City and asked me what restaurant to go to, it is highly likely I would tell you to come here.
-Quite possibly my favorite restaurant in NYC for numerous reasons, Oscar Wilde is famous for their cocktails and their Victorian-era aesthetics.
-If you know anything about Oscar Wilde the person, you know that he was unique in his dress, flamboyance, satire, and wit, and the restaurant itself has somehow managed to embody all of these qualities – right down to the Oscar Wilde quotes hidden throughout the decor.
+Oscar Wilde is famous for their Victorian-era aesthetics and for having the longest bar in NYC at 118.5 feet.
+If you know anything about Oscar Wilde the person, you know that he was unique in his dress, flamboyance, satire, and wit.
+The restaurant itself has somehow managed to embody all of these qualities – right down to the Oscar Wilde quotes hidden throughout the decor.
+(Seriously…look for them on the tables, chairs, mirrors, bathroom, etc!).

 The Milling Room